WoutDLN/lexicon-scholarly-editing/CONTRIBUTING.md

 position: contributor
 joined: 2015-01-26
 ---
-DiXiT fellow who is based at the [Centre for Manuscript Genetics](https://www.uantwerpen.be/en/rg/centre-for-manuscript-genetics/) at the University of Antwerp, Belgium.
+A DiXiT fellow who is based at the [Centre for Manuscript Genetics](https://www.uantwerpen.be/en/rg/centre-for-manuscript-genetics/) at the University of Antwerp, Belgium.
 ```

 ## Step 2: add reference